BjornKennethHolmstrom/CosmicSyncCore/docs/TECHNICAL_REFERENCE/api/api-conflict-resolution-strategies.md

 5. Allow manual conflict resolution for critical data when automatic resolution is not sufficient.
 6. Test conflict resolution strategies thoroughly with various scenarios.

-By implementing these conflict resolution strategies, you can ensure that your CosmicSyncCore-based application handles data conflicts gracefully, maintaining data consistency across the P2P network.
+By implementing these conflict resolution strategies, you can ensure that your CivicBase-based application handles data conflicts gracefully, maintaining data consistency across the P2P network.